2006 Fijian coup d'état: Ultimatum and failed negotiations

-On 26 November Police Commissioner Hughes announced that Bainimarama would be charged with sedition while he was on a private trip to New Zealand.
+On 26 November, while Bainimarama was on a private trip to New Zealand, Police Commissioner Hughes announced that he would be charged with sedition.
 Bainimarama then called up 1,000 reserve troops.
 New Zealand's Minister of Foreign Affairs Winston Peters invited Qarase to New Zealand in order to negotiate with Bainimarama.
 The night before the meeting, Bainimarama said "It's very simple.
 He [Qarase] comes with a yes or a no to our demands, full stop.
 He's going to be wasting his time debating issues with me.
 The meeting's going to be the shortest meeting he's ever attended in his life."
 The meeting lasted two hours, and no resolution was reached.
 Both men returned to Fiji after the meeting.
 Qarase announced concessions to some of the demands: he agreed to suspend the three bills and to drop them altogether if a review found them unconstitutional; he recognized that the 2000 coup had been illegal; he accepted the decision by the Director of Public Prosecutions not to lay sedition charges against military leaders; and he agreed to review the position of the Police Commissioner Hughes.
 Bainimarama rejected this compromise and reiterated his ultimatum that Qarase must accept all demands by noon the following day or be overthrown by the military.

 After the deadline passed on 1 December, Qarase claimed that the deadline had been extended until 3 December, due to the annual rugby union game played between the National Police and the military, but Bainimarama denied that there was an extension.
 He said he intended to begin a "clean up" campaign of government.
 Qarase and his government moved to secret locations.
 On 3 December, Bainimarama announced that he had taken control of Fiji, but Qarase emerged from hiding and said he was still in charge.
 Radio New Zealand reported on 3 December that Fiji's civil service was still taking its instructions from the civilian administration, and quoted Stuart Huggett, the head of the civil service, as anticipating no change to that.